-Length: Approx 1 hour and 45 mins (plus a15 minute intermission)
+Length: Approx 2 hours (plus a 15 minute intermission)

 Age Recommendation: 14 and up.
 Children under 10 will not be admitted to the theatre.
 All patrons must have a ticket.
 This production contains mature themes and language.

 Full Policies: Click here for our full theatre/venue policies that apply to all of our performances.
 There are no refunds or exchanges.

 September 15-24, 2023

 La Habra Residents Save 25% on all tier levels!

 Student/Senior Ticket Discounts available.

 All tickets are subject to an online service fee.